dailybruin/the-stack/_posts/2022-03-01-public-transit.md

   <div id="avg-timeline"></div>
 </div>

-Note: Ridership data for the Big Blue Bus was unavailable for certain months, so that chart was interpreted as a scatter plot instead.
+<p class="caption">Note: Ridership data for the Big Blue Bus was unavailable for certain months, so that chart was interpreted as a scatter plot instead.</p>

 For all public transit agencies analyzed, total ridership declined significantly following the onset of the COVID-19 pandemic in early 2020.